Introduction — The Bench in Istanbul

 The Sørloth–Álvarez partnership echoes a pairing from an earlier Simeone era: Diego Costa and Griezmann.
 The big striker pins the defence; the technician exploits the space.
 The difference is that Álvarez is not as exclusively wedded to the half-spaces as Griezmann was.
 He drops between the lines, yes — but he also surges into the box, and he drifts wide.
 If Griezmann was "the player whose position has no name," Álvarez is "the player who occupies every position."
 He is everywhere.
 He scores from everywhere.

-His FBref scouting report for the 2024–25 La Liga season underlines the point.
-His shot-creating actions per 90 minutes (3.49) placed him in the 92nd percentile among forwards and attacking midfielders across Europe's top five leagues.
-Progressive passes per 90 (3.02) ranked in the 91st percentile, and progressive carries per 90 (2.96) in the 93rd.
+The following figures are drawn from FBref's scouting report (data: Opta), comparing Álvarez against forwards across Europe's top five leagues, the UCL, and the UEL.
+'Top X%' denotes his relative rank among positional peers — the smaller the number, the higher the rank.
+Note that FBref's scouting data uses a rolling 365-day window; the values cited here were retrieved in late February 2026.
+His shot-creating actions per 90 minutes (3.49) placed him in the top 8% among forwards across Europe's top five leagues, the UCL, and the UEL.
+Progressive passes per 90 (3.02) ranked in the top 9%, and progressive carries per 90 (2.96) in the top 7%.
 These are numbers you would normally associate with a deep-lying playmaker, not a centre-forward.
-At the same time, his non-penalty goals per 90 (0.52) sat in the 76th percentile — above average for a striker, but not in the rarefied air of a pure number 9.
+At the same time, his non-penalty goals per 90 (0.52) sat in the top 24% — above average for a striker, but not in the rarefied air of a pure number 9.
 This is significant: Álvarez is not occupying the Haaland role of relentless goal accumulation.
-He is occupying something closer to the Griezmann role — the player who makes the team function, who links the lines, and who scores as a consequence of that function rather than as its sole objective.
+He is occupying a role that could be seen as comparable to Griezmann's — the player who makes the team function, who links the lines, and who scores as a consequence of that function rather than as its sole objective.

 On the defensive side, Álvarez showed the commitment Simeone demands.
-His tackles per 90 (0.89) ranked in the 81st percentile for forwards, and his blocks per 90 (0.77) in the 83rd.
+His tackles per 90 (0.89) ranked in the top 19% for forwards, and his blocks per 90 (0.77) in the top 17%.
 He does not press with the almost obsessive intensity Griezmann displayed in his peak years, but he presses with enough intelligence and consistency to preserve the structural integrity of Atlético's defensive block.
 Under Simeone, nobody is exempt from the collective effort — and Álvarez embraced the demand as though it were second nature.
-This is the decisive difference between him and João Félix, who arrived in 2019 for €126 million yet could never adapt to Simeone's requirements and eventually left the club.
+This is a significant difference from João Félix that has become apparent, as Félix arrived in 2019 for €126 million yet struggled to find consistent adaptation under Simeone's system before eventually leaving the club.

 Chapter 5 — Where Year Two Stands